 It felt like a long journey, but was amazing at the same time due to the sense of exploration.
 It was also the pioneer of the inventory system.
 Fast forward to today, this concept doesn’t feel foreign because many games adopt it.
 But back then, the feature was very special.

 On this game, not only can you switch between various items, but you can also check on them in the inventory.
 What makes it even more exciting is it there are plenty of secrets along the journey to reveal.
-If there’s one retro game you must play for its unique atmosphere, it’s definitely Super Metroid.
+If there’s one retro or classic game you must play for its unique atmosphere, it’s definitely Super Metroid.

 6. Donkey Kong Country